 Preparing for the Huemul Circuit Trek

-I trekked the Huemul Circuit without a guide.
-If you choose to hike solo, study the trail and prepare thoroughly.
-Anyone hiking this trail should be physically fit and an experienced trekker.
+I hiked the Huemul Circuit alone and without a guide.
+If you choose to hike solo as I did, study the trail and prepare yourself thoroughly.
+Anyone attempting to hike the Huemul Circuit should be physically fit and an experienced backpacker.

 Getting to El Chaltén

 El Chaltén is a long journey from any major cities or travel hubs.
 The best way to get there is to take a three-hour flight from Buenos Aires to El Calafate, Argentina.
 From there, take a scenic three-hour bus ride to reach your trekking home base of El Chaltén.
 I recommend purchasing tickets ahead of time, as buses tend to fill up.
 I used BusBud.com to buy mine.

 There are dozens of hostels, hotels, and campgrounds in El Chaltén.
 I stayed in La Comarca Hostel, which is only a few blocks from the bus station.
 They let me lock up my excess travel gear while I was out on the trail.
 The hostel was a bit rustic, but it was affordable and had comfortable beds.
 That’s all I’m looking for.

 Keep an eye on that unpredictable Patagonian weather and try to find a decent window to start your hike.
 The Huemul Circuit is notorious for its ridiculous wind speeds, which can wreck your trek in a hurry.
 I used WindGuru to keep track of the weather before my hikes in El Chaltén.